ahmed-saleh111/Face-Recognition/README.md

     align=True
 )
 ```
+## Note : you need to create database folder that contain the faces that you gonna use to recognize .
 ## License

 This project is intended for educational and research purposes.
 Please review and comply with your institution's data privacy and ethical guidelines when using classroom videos.